 A board may also take action by unanimous written consent, that is, “if all members of the board shall individually or collectively consent in writing to that action.”
 An “interested director” (generally, one with a material financial interest in the transaction being voted upon) is excluded from the “all members of the board” requirement.
 Such action has the effect of a unanimous vote of the directors.

 The California Corporation Law does not expressly authorize a unanimous written consent to be executed by email.
-However, an email vote may constitute a unanimous written consent if all directors, other than any interested directors, approve the same action "in writing."
-"In writing" is defined in the Nonprofit Corporation Law vaguely to include "facsimile, telegraphic, and other electronic communication as authorized by this code, including an electronic transmission by a corporation that satisfied the requirements of section 20.”
+However, an email vote may constitute a unanimous written consent if all directors, other than any interested directors, approve the same action “in writing.”
+A “writing” is defined in the Nonprofit Corporation Law to include “facsimile, telegraphic, and other electronic communication as authorized by this code, including an electronic transmission by a corporation that satisfied the requirements of section 20.”
 At the time this post was originally written, section 20 required that an email by a corporation satisfy the federal E-Sign Act, which defines an “electronic signature” as “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
 Since such time, section 20 has been amended to omit such reference.
 However, a written consent sent by email is an electronic transmission to a corporation and not by a corporation, and accordingly section 20 would not directly apply regardless.

 For a unanimous written consent, it is generally believed that an approval in writing requires a valid signature of the director, whether it be manual or electronic, or other validation that the director’s consent has been provided.
-Where the signature is simply the typed name of the sender, a major issue is whether the board relied with due care on the authenticity of the signature.
+Where the signature is simply the typed name of the sender, an issue is whether the board relied with due care on the authenticity of the signature.
 While not directly applicable, the California Government Code, which applies only to communications with public entities, offers some guidance.
-It states that "the use of a digital signature shall have the same force and effect as the use of a manual signature if and only if it embodies all of the following attributes:
+It states that “the use of a digital signature shall have the same force and effect as the use of a manual signature if and only if it embodies all of the following attributes:

 - It is unique to the person using it.